achi08rbb/nfl_project/setup/Setup.md

 # **GCP**

-1. After making your google cloud account.
-Follow instructions here in making your project: https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_1_basics_n_setup/1_terraform_gcp/2_gcp_overview.md#initial-setup
+1. After making your google cloud account, follow instructions here in making your project: https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_1_basics_n_setup/1_terraform_gcp/2_gcp_overview.md#initial-setup

-2. Take note of your project ID
+2. Name you project `nfl-project-de`.
+Take note of your project ID.

 3. Make a Service Account and grant it with the following roles:
     - ![](./images/2023-04-09-23-15-05.png)